theshobhitsingh/ConcurrentCacheProxy/README.md

 ```
  ## Acknowledgments

->< Inspired by various networking and concurrent programming resources.
+>< Inspired by various networking and concurrent programming resources. <br>
->< Utilized the pthread library for multi-threading capabilities.
+>< Utilized the pthread library for multi-threading capabilities. <br>

 ## Contributing